Uber & Lyft Accident Lawyer in Chicago

-If you were involved in an accident involving Uber or Lyft, you should call a Uber & rideshare accident lawyer.
+If you were involved in an accident involving Uber or Lyft, you should call a Chicago rideshare accident attorney.

 Dealing with Uber or Lyft can be challenging – even for a lawyer let alone an accident victim representing him or herself.

 In general, rideshare is a great idea.
 It has provided a reasonably priced means for people to get around Chicago and other cities.
 Statistics also tend to support the idea that rideshare reduces the number of DUI accidents as inebriated drivers have an efficient alternative to driving home from a bar or restaurant.
 Some studies have shown that Uber has caused a dramatic reduction in the number of DUI related deaths.

 However, Uber comes with risks as well.
 Often, Uber and Lyft drivers do not have a lot of driving experience.
 I speak from personal experience when I say that I’ve had more than one Uber driver who didn’t have a clue what he was doing or where he was going.
 I’ve seen others talking on their phones while driving or playing with the Uber app when they should be watching the road.
 Many cities like Chicago have enacted rideshare ordinances to assert some minimum requirements on the rideshare industry.
 Chicago exerts significant control over the taxi industry as well.

 Our office has represented victims in several different Uber & rideshare accidents, including:

 - Our client was driving for Uber when she was hit behind in Park Ridge, Illinois thereby causing her to slam into the car in front of her.
 She suffered a concussion and whiplash injuries.
 She also developed fibromyalgia immediately after the collision and also suffered from significant PTSD that required psychological counseling.